SageSularz/eco_genomics/population_genomics/popgen_notes.md

 -   still unclean on how to pick the right K

 how not to over interpret structure plots \<- try this paper to fill in some blanks

+### 10-01-24  Admixture/selection

+Agenda

+1.  admixture analysis
+    -   calculation

+    -   plotting
+2.  micro lecture on selection outliers
+3.  calculate selection outliers
+4.  homework

+NOTES:

+-   What to plug in for K range

+    -   every extra K you run will take longer and you will see the fit of the data will improve as K increases until a certain point then level out (See admix plot)

+    -   get sense of pca and eigan vals to use as rough guide

+    -   "look for elbow on plot" and select that as range

+-   Admix plot

+    -   scale is less important compared to proportion between points

+    -   compared to last weeks plot that looked like 'U' this plot would eventually move back up with error and create 'U'

+-   look at the admix and PCA plots...

+    -   is there overlap in conclusions I can pull?

+    -   when when I use one vs the other

+    -   do you understand the primary goals in each

+    -   what features am I specifically look at in each

+-

+QUESTIONS:

+-   Monte carlo analysis was mention I would like to understand the math behind it

+-   used cbind to merge on the y axis how can i merge on the x axis

+SELECTION NOTES

+-   NCBI NLM genome data viewer from eod find link on BS

+    -   view annotated genome data

+    -   what gene is that outlier on?
+Whats happening there?
+Is this signiicant?

+-   Kegg or GO are good enrichment pathways